TeamBlackRose/NeuralAI/README.md

 ## 🚀 Features

 - 🗣️ **Conversational AI**
   Have natural, flowing conversations.
-Whether you're curious, bored, or need help — NeuralAI is ready to talk.
+Whether you're curious, bored, or need help — NeuroAI is ready to talk.

 - 🖼️ **Image Recognition**
-  Upload an image, and NeuralAI will analyze it, recognize objects, describe scenes, and even interpret content.
+  Upload an image, and NeuroAI will analyze it, recognize objects, describe scenes, and even interpret content.

 - 🔁 **Seamless Switching**
   Switch between chat and image recognition effortlessly — all in one platform.